The Real Estate Transfer

 There are many types of realty transactions such as land deals, commercial property, single-family homes, industrial complexes, apartments, hotels, and mobile homes.
 No matter the type of transaction, it is beneficial to choose a real estate agent with experience.
 Each transaction type requires a different set of contracts, rules, regulations, people, and steps, but there’s always a bottom line; you’re buying something real, of real value.
 Investing in the stock market or cryptocurrency is ethereal, but real estate is as real as it gets.

-Now, let’s say you don’t want to purchase real estate as an investment, and instead want to buy a home, or sell a home… what do you need to do?
+Now, let’s say you don’t want to purchase real estate as an investment, and instead want to buy a home, or sell a home for cheap… what do you need to do?
 First, contact a Realtor.
 A Realtor is a professional in the realty business and will help your transaction go smoothly.
 They take a small fee of 3 to 6% of the total purchase price or sales price of the home because they took the risk and used their expertise to help you through the purchase or sale.
 Whenever you’re dealing with a realty transaction you should always, always use a Realtor.
 Some people try to cut out the Realtor, thinking they will be able to save money when all they’re doing is hurting themselves.

 Basic 5 Step Process

 The purchase and sale transaction of a piece of property, in this case, a home, will contain a total of five major steps which include:

 - Approval From a Lender (or not if you’re paying all cash)

 - Final Closing